reachtokarthik/D/WORKFLOW.md

 4. **Limited Generalization**: The model may not generalize well to images from different clinics or imaging systems with different protocols if they weren't represented in the training data.

-5. **Black Box Nature**: As with most deep learning models, the decision-making process is not easily interpretable, which can be a limitation in clinical settings where explainability is important.
+5. **Interpretability Challenges**: While the new Grad-CAM visualization helps with model explainability, the underlying deep learning model still has inherent interpretability limitations that should be considered in clinical settings.

 ## Expected Evaluation Metrics